pranalimahale/Shop_Bridge_Website/README.md

 Description :This is website related to add some item in database and display data.
              In this website add name,price,description and image upload.
              In this website we are using Local Database.
+             When you click Show data button then grid show all the insert records.
+             If you see individual record detils then you click Edit button it is redirect to product show controller action methode and see selected record data.

 Table of Contents : In Local Database create one table.